tksventures/tokes-payments-component/README.md

 export function registerRoutes (app) {
   /**
-  * Setup a route to receive callbacks from payment activity
+  * Setup a route to receive webhooks from payment activity
   * The body of the request will contain the latest payment data */ app.post('/tokes/payments', async (req) => {